Coronavirus and weddings: what are my rights?

 For example, if you cancel one day before your wedding day, it will be unlikely that the venue will be able to cover all of its costs.

 If you cancel at short notice, the business will have reasonable grounds to keep most - if not all - of your deposit, minus any savings it can make.

-Possibly by canceling orders, staff or if it is able to reuse any stock at a later date (like bottled alcohol).
+Possibly by cancelling orders, staff or if it is able to reuse any stock at a later date (like bottled alcohol).